simia-tech/rust-delix/README.md

 The `relay` section at the end, defines here a `http` relay that opens a port at `address` that takes HTTP requests.
 The `header_field` in the request tells delix to which service the request should be routed to.
-The services are defined in the `relay.service` section and define a name and an address which defines the endpoint where the request is send.
-In this example it's the slashdot server.
+The services are defined in JSON files in the `services_path` directory.
+An example can be found in the example directory of this repository.

 ## License